Central Auckland Parks

 What is the history of Albert Park?

-The site was a Māori kāinga and pā before serving as British military barracks from 1845 to 1871.
-After the military withdrew, the land was redesigned as a public park, officially opening in 1882.
+The site was a Māori kāinga and pā before serving as British military barracks from the 1840s.
+After the military withdrew, the land was redesigned as a public park through a competition in 1881.
 It was named after Prince Albert.
-WWII air raid tunnels were built beneath the park in the 1940s.
+WWII air raid tunnels were built beneath the park in the 1940s and later sealed.

 What are the main things to see in Albert Park?